thefoxboxman/TripIt/src/content/posts/victoria-2024-phillip_island.md

  ***<p style="text-align:center; "> The Nobbies </p>***

 The Nobbies is a headland at the end of the Summerland Peninsular.
 This area includes the Penguin Parade, a crested Tern hatchery, seagull hatchery and Little Penguin hatchery.
-This is addition to the scenic headlands, rock formations and blowholes.
+This is in addition to the scenic headlands, rock formations and blowholes.
 Any wonder Jenelle finished the day with over 320 photos to sort.

 ![img](../../Images/Phillip_Island/The_Nobbies_Phillip_Island_2_P1064824.jpg)
  ***<p style="text-align:center; "> The_Nobbies</p>***